do2blehelix/the-ml-handbook/content/handbook/evaluation/supervised-model-evaluation.md

 * Discordant Pair
 * Tied Pair

-_Percent Concordant = (Number of concordant pairs) / Total number of pairs_
+_Percent Concordant = (Number of concordant pairs) / Total number of pairs

-_Percent Discordance = (Number of discordant pairs) / Total number of pairs_
+Percent Discordance = (Number of discordant pairs) / Total number of pairs

-_Percent Tied = (Number of tied pairs) / Total number of pairs_
+Percent Tied = (Number of tied pairs) / Total number of pairs

-_Area under curve (c statistics) = Percent Concordant + (0.5 * Percent Tied)_
+Area under curve (c statistics) = Percent Concordant + (0.5 * Percent Tied)_

 #### Hosmer and Lemeshow Goodness of Fit

 It is carried out to check if the regression explains the variance in data.
 It sorts the predicted values and groups them into 10 deciles and compares it against the sorted and grouped dependent variable in the original dataset and finds out if any significant difference between observed and expected.

-Chi sq test for difference between observed and expected.
+Chi sq. test for difference between observed and expected.
 High p-value indicates good fit.

 H0 : The data are consistent with a specified distribution.
 HA : The data are **not** consistent with a specified distribution.

 #### AIC \[Akaike Information Criterion\]

 By adding more parameters, better fit is obtained.
 However, after a certain point, model tends to overfit.
 AIC captures tradeoff between number of parameters added and the incremental amount of error.
 Basically, it penalizes models for overfitting of data.
 Also known as loss criterion.

 **Model with lower AIC is better !**

-_AIC = - ln L + p L = likelihood p = parameters_
+_AIC = - ln L + p L = likelihood p = parameters

-_AIC = N ln (SSerror ÷ N) + 2K N = no of obs K = no of parameters fit+1_
+AIC = N ln (SSerror ÷ N) + 2K N = no of obs K = no of parameters fit+1_

 #### BIC \[Bayesian Information Criterion\]